“Maybe black girls do yoga” | Research Findings

 I found the title of this published paper eye-catching “Maybe Black Girls Do Yoga.”

-As a WOC working in the yoga and wellness industry which is an industry known to not represent women that look like me (I will add that the conversations and representation are getting better), I was intrigued by what the findings could be.
+As a WOC working in the yoga and wellness industry which is an industry known to not represent women that look like me, I was intrigued by what the findings could be.

 “Being able to zone out and be by yourself in a room full of people, damn, that’s something amazing” (age 18-35)